name: Kendall McComas

 1929

-- On June 29th of this year, circus clown Harry Lipman entertained children at the Orthopedic Hospital School in Los Angeles.
-He was assisted by numerous stage and screen
+- On June 23rd of this year, circus clown Harry Lipman entertained children at the Orthopedic Hospital School in Los Angeles.
+He was assisted by numerous stage and screen children,

 - Kendall's involvement in the Mickey McGuire series seems to have ended by the end of this year, after which he mainly took small parts in feature films.